openstack/openstack-ansible/doc/source/install-guide/targethosts.rst

 .. image:: figures/workflow-targethosts.png

-The OSAD installation process recommends at least five target hosts that will contain the OpenStack environment and supporting infrastructure.
+The OSA installation process recommends at least five target hosts that will contain the OpenStack environment and supporting infrastructure.
 On each target host, perform the following tasks: